shivapoudyal/test/README.md

 If we know the secret manager details which needs to be updated, we no need to pass the **database password** manually, it will fetch the old user password (from secret manager) and will create the password automatically as per old one format:

+Below are the arguments which needs to be passed to rotate the user password and secret manager updation.

 **username**        : this is the name of new user which will be created in mysql.

 **old_user**        : this is the existing user in mysql and new user will have the same permissions same as this user has.